Planning your visit

 Price: Our visitor centre is free.
-Check boat trip prices as these vary.
+Check our boat trip prices as these vary.
 Please note, we are a cashless venue.

-Looking for things to do in West Yorkshire?
-Standedge Tunnel is Britain's longest, deepest, highest canal tunnel.
+Looking for things to do with the family in West Yorkshire?
+Visit Standedge Tunnel and discover Britain's longest, deepest and highest canal tunnel.

-It’s on everyone’s bucket list to explore deep beneath the beautiful Pennine countryside.
-Yet I bet you’ve never stopped to think why the Huddesfield Narrow Canal engineers decided to tunnel in such an awkward place, how it helped to fuel canal mania and our industrial revolution or what famous bit of slang it inspired that we still use today?
+Have you ever stopped to think why the Huddersfield Narrow Canal engineers decided to tunnel in such an awkward place, how it helped to fuel canal mania and our industrial revolution or what famous bit of slang it inspired that we still use today?

 In 2022 we're celebrating 21 years since the rebirth of the Huddersfield Narrow Canal and the grand reopening of Standedge Tunnel.
 After standing derelict for 50 years, it's now one of the seven wonders of the waterways and a great family day out.
-So leg it on over to our Visitor Centre at Standedge Tunnel to start your journey into the tunnel, history and beyond…
+So 'leg it' on over to our visitor centre at Standedge Tunnel to start your journey into the tunnel, history and beyond.

 Places to eat: